Govinddevu/MavenCounterWebApp/README.md

 changes done to invoke SCM Polling

-changes done to invoke SCM Polling
+new changes made to invoke SCM Polling

 new changes done in invoke scm poll